makepad/makepad/README.md

 IMPORTANT INFO RUNNING THE LOCAL VERSION:
 We are dogfooding the local version ourselves, but it needs a 'current project' which is hardcoded for now.
 Check out makepad repo 'again' under ./edit_repo in the root with:

+The workspace server needs a local 'key.bin' in the makepad directory root.
+Just put some random garbage in there.
+Future versions will autogenerate it.
+The workspace server is networked and secured with this key.

 ./clone_edit_repo.sh<br/>
 Start makepad:<br/>
 cargo run -p makepad --release<br/>

 Features:

-Renderstack 2D - Currently working on new Font stack for VR/LowDPI fonts<br/>
+Renderstack 2D - Needs vector API but otherwise working<br/>
 UI Library - Mostly there, needs textinput control/dropwdown/menu<br/>
 3D/VR rendering - Work just started<br/>
 Code editor - Mostly there<br/>
 Shader compiler - Mostly there<br/>
-Buildsystem - Work just started<br/>
+Buildsystem - Has networked workspace server with build<br/>
 Platforms:<br/>
 OSX + Metal - WORKING<br/>
 Win32 + DirectX11 - WORKING<br/>
 WASM + WebGL - WORKING<br/>
 Linux + OpenGL - WORKING<br/>
-Quest Android + OpenGL - TODO<br/>
+Quest Android + OpenGL - In progress<br/>

 Wasm: